ArcticPuffin/shyft-doc/sphinx/notebook.rst

     notebooks/nea-example/simulation-configured
     notebooks/nea-example/calibration-configured

+.. _advanced_tools:

 Some more advanced tools within Shyft
 --------------------------------------------
-The Shyft contains a lot of functionality.
+Shyft contains a lot of functionality.
 A few pieces are shown in the following notebooks.

 .. toctree::
     :maxdepth: 1